 Did I mention that Taipei is also super affordable?
 From accommodation, getting around and deciding on where to eat in Taiwan, it won’t break the bank.

-– Our Resources Page has our favourite websites for booking the best deals everywhere!
+– Our Travel Resources Page has our favourite websites for booking the best deals everywhere!

 How wonderful it was to find large, clean and reasonably priced hotels here in great locations too.
 We found that our hotel, called E-Hotel was all these things and actually exceeded our expectations.

-The room cost about USD $45 per night, including breakfast.
+The room price was USD $45 per night, including breakfast.
 The staff were very helpful and polite too.
-Click here to find and book this hotel or other affordable hotels in Taipei.

-Fantastic place to stay in the centre of Taipei
+Fantastic place to stay in the centre of Taipei.
+Close to where to eat in Taiwan

 Daily metro cards are available to get you to every corner of the city, so you can see everything at a great price.
 These cards can be easily topped up at each station or you can simply purchase single rides too.